ugbodagadave/mira/memory-bank/activeContext.md

 # Active Context: Mira AI Agent

 ## Current Focus
-- **Phase 3: Implement Core Features (Summaries & Alerts)**
+- **Phase 4: Implement Scheduler and Deploy to Render**
-- **Current Task**: Price Alert Feature.
+- **Current Task**: Implement Scheduler.

 ## Next Steps
-1. Commit the new database models, manager, and updated bot and test files.
+1. Commit the new `scheduler.py` and its corresponding test file.
-2. Mark Task `task-35` as complete in the Task Manager.
+2. Finalize the `render.yaml` and `Dockerfile` configurations.
-3. Request user approval for the completed task.
+3. Mark Task `task-36` as complete in the Task Manager.
-4. Retrieve the next task from the Task Manager.
+4. Request user approval for the completed task.

 ## Active Decisions
 - The directory structure is confirmed as per the development plan.